 The shipowner entered into a contract of carriage, as contained in a bill of lading (“B/L”) dated 14/12/2013.
 The B/L was endorsed and delivered to the bank pursuant to a letter of credit issued by it.
 The bank became the lawful holder of the B/L and assumed all rights and liabilities under the same.
 The bank was not reimbursed for the payment made under the letter of credit, and hence it was endeavouring to recovery the loss by suing on the B/L.

+“ (1) Terms and Conditions.
+All terms and conditions, liberties and exceptions of the Charter Party, dated as overleaf, including the law and Arbitration Clause, are herewith incorporated.
+(2) General Paramount Clause.
 The Hague Rules … dated Brussels the 25th August 1925 as enacted in the country of shipment, shall apply to this Bill of Lading ….”

 Under clause 54 of the Charter Party dated 19/11/2013 (“C/P”), the arbitration clause (which included a choice of law), stated as follows: